Saint-Jean-de-Luz tourism & sightseeing

-Visit Saint Jean de Luz (Aquitaine, France)
+Visit Saint-Jean-de-Luz (Aquitaine, France)

-Town, coast and beach
+Exploring Saint-Jean-de-Luz: town, coast and beach

-Inside the church there are typical basque style tiered wooden balconies running along on each side, and a very impressive altar (17th century) with a great deal of gilding and statues.
+Inside the church there are typical basque style tiered wooden balconies running along on each side, and a very impressive 17th century altar with a great deal of gilding and statues.

 History of St Jean De Luz